The Real Minneapolis is a collective that demonstrates the true spirit of the Minneapolis community, shining a bright and radiant light on hope.

 Ongoing funding from donors like you make these projects possible.
-We are establishing our 501c 3 non-profit status, and hope to be finalized soon!
-In the meantime, we are working with a fiscal sponsor and able to receive tax deductible corporate donations through them via check sent to:
+We are a 501c 3 non-profit and able to receive tax deductible corporate donations.

 Initially, our primary focus was to help the people lovingly preserving George Floyd’s memorial and make it a safe and comfortable space to visit.
 Since then we have expanded our focus around programs for the Youth of South Minneapolis.
 Your contribution will enable us to support our community and continue operations.

-We are paying BIPOC teenagers $14.50/hr to assist us with community-based projects and mentor younger kids.
+We pay BIPOC teenagers $14.50/hr to assist us with community-based projects and mentor younger kids.
 We believe giving youth skills and seeds will provide them with much more than a meal.

 Your PayPal donations will allow us to administer the following youth projects:

-• Free Farmer's Market with produce from local organic farmers (7/11-present)
+• Free Farmer's Market with produce from local organic farmers (7/11/20 launch)

 • Youth Garden at Lake & George Floyd Ave (7/24/20 -present)